1. Buccaneering synonyms, Buccaneering pronunciation, Buccaneering translation, English dictionary definition of Buccaneering

 39. In the meantime, academic economists and trade experts vigorously dispute whether Brexit Britain will be the Buccaneering global trader that Mr Johnson likes to think.

 Brexit, Britain, Be, Buccaneering

 If you describe someone as buccaneering, you mean that they enjoy being involved in risky or even dishonest activities, especially in order to make money.
 COBUILD Advanced English Dictionary.

 adjective [ before noun ] uk /ˌbʌkəˈnɪərɪŋ/ us . › used to describe business people who are determined to succeed even if this involves taking big risks: He was the original buccaneering capitalist.

 A pirate, especially one of the freebooters who plundered Spanish shipping in the West Indies during the 17th century.
 2. A ruthless speculator or adventurer.
 1. To plunder shipping; act as a buccaneer.
 2. To show boldness and enterprise, as in business, often in a reckless or unscrupulous way.

-French boucanier from boucaner to cure meat from boucan barbecue frame of Tupian origin Tupí mukém rack Word History: When it is first attested in the middle of the 17th century, the French word boucanier, later borrowed into English as buccaneer, referred to French traders on the islands of Hispaniola and Tortuga.
+[French boucanier, from boucaner, to cure meat, from boucan, barbecue frame, of Tupian origin; akin to Tupí mukém, rack .]
+Word History: When it is first attested in the middle of the 17th century, the French word boucanier, later borrowed into English as buccaneer, referred to French traders on the islands of Hispaniola and Tortuga.